At this time Tomo will continue to offer testing services both in our offices and onsite at client locations. Our Corporate Office is still open.

 Beginning Monday, March 16,2020 the following additional precautionary measures will be taken:

-- Tomo offices will become “donor only.”
-All guests with a donor will be asked to wait outside and not congregate in the office waiting room.
-An exception will be made for minor children.
+- Offices are “donor only” facilities: All guests with a donor are asked to wait outside and not congregate in the office waiting room.
+An exception is made for minor children.
 However, we would ask that donors do not bring children to the testing offices, when feasible.

-- Tomo staff have been instructed to sanitize the testing location upon arriving, at the end of the testing session and every hour.
-This includes wiping down restrooms, pens, door handles, laptops and work spaces. (we appreciate your patience as we do our best to take these steps and precautions during busy testing sessions.)
+- We sanitize the testing location upon arriving, at the end of the testing session and every hour.
+This includes wiping down restrooms, pens, door handles, laptops, and work spaces.

-- Follow current hand hygiene and glove policy.
-Staff will wash their hands according to recommended hand-washing guidelines, and change gloves following each collection.
+- Staff will wash their hands according to the recommended hand-washing guidelines, and change gloves following each collection.